 North America is Leading in the Delivery Robot Market

-The presence of delivery robots is highest in North America region.
+The presence of delivery robots is highest in the North American region.
 Apollo Research Reports' data showed that this region accounted for 59% of the global market share with a market value of around USD 118 million in 2022.
-North America will keep its domination until the end of the forecast period in 2032, although facing competition from Europe, which will witness the most rapid market growth compared to any other region.
+North America will keep its dominance until the end of the forecast period in 2032, although facing competition from Europe, which will witness the most rapid market growth compared to any other region.

-Europe's delivery market value reached USD 62 million in 2022.
-This number is anticipated to grow with a 36.6% CAGR to reach a value of USD 1.4 billion by 2032.
+Europe's delivery robot market value reached USD 62 million in 2022.
+This number is anticipated to grow at a 36.6% CAGR to reach a value of USD 1.4 billion by 2032.

 Retail, food and beverages, healthcare, and postal are the four biggest sectors utilizing delivery robots.
 The retail segment holds the highest market share in 2022 and registers the highest CAGR over the forecast period.
 Retail is controlling around 58% of the total market share.
 The 2022 market value is estimated to be around USD 114 million and will grow at a 33.7% CAGR.

-The food and beverages (F&B) segment is the second biggest segment in the market, with USD 53 million of market value in 2022 or around 27% of the market share.
+The food and beverage (F&B) segment is the second biggest segment in the market, with a market value of USD 53 million in 2022 or around 27% of the market share.
 While delivery robots might not have the range of traditional vehicles, they are perfectly tailored for on-demand deliveries of smaller packages, especially from local businesses.
 This adaptability is evident in the F&B sector where food delivery robots respond swiftly to delivery requests.

 Both the retail and F&B segments often face difficulties securing workers due to increased wages.
 With big names like Walmart and Target now offering more competitive wages beyond the minimum standard, other companies are often left with labor shortages.
 The retail industry has adopted robotic technology faster than expected since the pandemic hit to deal with the labor shortage problem.
 Ordering, storing, and delivering processes are now partly handled by robots.